 Figure 11.
 2022 General Elk Distribution in Montana.
-Elk regulations and the 2023 Draft Elk Management Plan apply to areas outside of the current documented elk distribution.

 III.
 Purpose and Benefits of Proposed Project

 The EA must include a description of the purpose and need or benefits of the proposed project.
 ARM 12.2.432(3)(b).
 Benefits of the proposed project refer to benefits to the resource, public, department, state, and/or other.